 Most emails and newsletters get ignored or end up in the trash.
 It is improbable that your prospect will even open your email unless they feel compelled to do so.
 Spicing up your emails with videos can result in a 200-300% increase in click-through rates.
 This is mainly because videos are convenient to open and consume, and they are more entertaining than text emails.
 It is not surprising that tons of businesses use Gmail video to correspond with their prospects.

 Considering the number of scammers and charlatans in the marketing world, it is vital to earning your prospect’s trust.
 Videos allow you to do that.
 As mentioned, videos help you convey emotions and make you seem more real than any other content type.
 The more videos you create to help your audience, the better your chances are of winning their trust.
 Also, talking to your prospect via video before sealing the deal makes all the difference.

 Now that you have an idea of what video selling can do for you, here are a few commonly made mistakes that you should avoid as you go about your video marketing process:

 You need to include a catchy, interesting, curiosity-triggering title that grabs the viewer’s attention.
 If you do not do this, it will not matter how good your video is.
 You also need to include hashtags and tags for people to find your videos.
 In other words, poor Search Engine Optimization (SEO) is a big mistake.
 Be sure to do your keyword research and include keywords in your video title and description.

 Being too sales-driven

 Yes, you want to sell your content and your brand.
-However, doing too much especially before trust and credibility can land you in trouble.
-Instead, you want to take it step-by-step and find out what the audience wants before you sell them anything.
+However, doing too much, especially before trust and credibility, can land you in trouble.
+Instead, you want to take it step-by-step and find out what the audience wants before selling them anything.